for easy summarising and joins

 • The proportion of the year active (contained in the object made using define_bird())

 We first calculate the observed flux through a vertical airspace.
-This is in flights per unit time per unit area, in this example the units are minutes and metres squared, respectively.
+This is in flights per unit time per unit area (assuming we are below max turbine height), in this example the units are minutes and metres squared, respectively.

-Second we apply this to the “turbine plane” (a rectangular “doorway” defined by the rotor diameter and maximum rotor swept height) using turbine_flights() to obtain the flights through the turbine plane per minute.
+We then apply these to the “turbine plane” (a rectangular “doorway” defined by the rotor diameter and maximum rotor swept height) using turbine_flights() to obtain the flights through the turbine plane per minute.

 # flights / m / min